StanfordLegion/regent-lang.org/reference.md

 Produces roughly equal subregions, one for each color in the supplied color space.
 The resulting partition is guaranteed to be disjoint.
-If the size of the color space is evenly divisable by the requested number of subregions then they will be of equal size and contiguous - otherwise the exact way in which the remaining elements are partitioned is unspecified.
+If the size of the color space is evenly divisable by the requested number of subregions then they will be of equal size and contiguous---otherwise the exact way in which the remaining elements are partitioned is unspecified.

 {% highlight regent %}